Skip to main content

 Say Goodbye to Self Destructing Fuel Pumps

 Introducing the CPX Pump by RCD Performance View this email in your browser The CP4 pump Bosch should have built: CPX Pumps from RCD Performance.
 The CPX features pinned lifter buckets to prevent rotation and stop failures, even during a gel-up.
 CPX features upgrades over the Bosch CP4 with a new feed port, preventing any contaminated crankcase debris from entering the plungers and barrels.
 CPX Pumps are built and 5 Axis CNC Machined in the USA.
 Built in disaster kit.
 Pinned lifter buckets.
 Includes printed test results with each pump.
 2-Year no questions asked replacement warranty.
-Prevent Fuel System Meltdown, Order Your CPX Pump Today Copyright (C) 2023 Engaged Media LLC.
+Prevent Fuel System Meltdown, Order Your CPX Pump Today.
+Copyright (C) 2023 Engaged Media LLC.
 All rights reserved.
-Our mailing address is: Engaged Media LLC 3622 Lyckan Parkway Suite 3003 Durham, NC 27707 USA Want to change how you receive these emails?
+Our mailing address is: Engaged Media LLC 2222 Sedwick Rd Durham, NC 27713-2655 USA Want to change how you receive these emails?
 You can update your preferences or unsubscribe